Michael Ammermüller

-Michael Ammermüller (born 14 February 1986) is a racing driver from Germany.
+Michael Ammermüller (born 14 February 1986) is a German racing driver.
 After competing in various junior formulae, he became a test and reserve driver for the Red Bull Racing Formula One team in the 2007 season.
 Following this, he represented Germany in the final two seasons of the A1 Grand Prix series in 2007–08 and 2008–09, before competing for two seasons in ADAC GT Masters.
 In 2012, he began competing in the Porsche Supercup series for Walter Lechner Racing.
 He won three consecutive seasons, having won in 2017, 2018 and 2019.